 The Academic Records Office issues transcripts of the student's academic record upon written request by the student.
 Requests should reach the Academic Records Office at least ten days before the transcripts are needed.
-Transcripts are not issued for students with unpaid accounts or defaulted loans.
+Transcripts are not issued for students with unpaid student accounts, housing costs or loans that have not been paid on time.
 (See the Financial Section of this bulletin for transcript charges and an explanation of exceptions to the policy of restricting the issuance of transcripts.)